-The second big day, yesterday, marked 55 years since the space agency launched the final crewed mission of the Mercury programme, which allowed the US to get its first taste of trips into space lasting more than a few hours.
+The second big day (in 2018, when we published this article) marked 55 years since the space agency launched the final crewed mission of the Mercury programme, which allowed the US to get its first taste of trips into space lasting more than a few hours.

 Skylab at 45

 On 14 May 1973, the last Saturn V launched the US's first, and only, space station: Skylab.
 Along with the Apollo-Soyuz link-up a few years later, Skylab represented the last vestiges of NASA's Apollo programme and the last gasp of the Apollo Applications Program (AAP), designed to make use of capabilities developed at vast expense over the previous decade.

 A fine mist of astro-pee had short-circuited the electronics one by one...

 David Shayler's book, Skylab, details the trials the space station went through to get to the launchpad.
 Originally planned to be based on the second stage of a Saturn V, engineers proposed converting the emptied fuel tank into living space once in orbit, known as the "wet workshop" concept.

 However, as budgets shrank and the Saturn V production line was closed down, engineers turned to a less complicated "dry workshop", which would remove the need for space-walking astronauts to perform acts of derring-do while assembling the thing.
 Instead, the station would be based on the S-IV stage and launched, fully outfitted, into orbit.
 Smaller than planned, but less risky.

 Once in orbit, Skylab was planned to host crews launched on smaller Saturn 1B rockets in Apollo capsules.
 The first crew was due to lift off the day after Skylab launched for a 28-day outfitting mission, effectively doubling the US spaceflight endurance record at the time.
 Unfortunately, things went awry for Skylab soon after the last Saturn V lifted it into the skies above Florida.